AsciiSquid/maubot-waspstation/README.md

 # maubot-waspstation
-BeeStation / WaspStation Bot for Matrix
+A Space Station 13 Status Bot for Matrix supporting the BeeStation/WaspStation codebase.